-- The MMU recommends that PJM revise the current operating reserve confidentiality rules in order to allow the disclosure of complete information about the level of operating reserve charges by unit and the detailed reasons for the level of operating reserve credits by unit in the PJM region.
+- The MMU recommends including real-time exports and real-time wheels in the allocation of the cost of providing reactive support to the 500 kV system or above, in addition to real-time load.
+(Priority: Low.
+First reported 2013.
+Status: Not adopted.) - The MMU recommends modifications to the calculation of lost opportunity costs credits paid to wind units.
+The lost opportunity costs credits paid to wind units should be based on the lesser of the desired output, the estimated output based on actual wind conditions and the capacity interconnection rights (CIRs).
+The MMU recommends that PJM allow wind units to request CIRs that reflect the maximum output wind units want to inject into the transmission system at any time.
+(Priority: Low.
+First reported 2012.
+Status: Not adopted.) - The MMU recommends that PJM clearly identify and classify all reasons for incurring operating reserves in the Day-Ahead and the Real-Time Energy Markets and the associated operating reserve charges in order to make all market participants aware of the reasons for these costs and to help ensure a long term solution to the issue of how to allocate the costs of operating reserves.
+(Priority: Medium.
+First reported 2011.
+Status: Partially adopted.) - The MMU recommends that PJM revise the current operating reserve confidentiality rules in order to allow the disclosure of complete information about the level of operating reserve charges by unit and the detailed reasons for the level of operating reserve credits by unit in the PJM region.
 (Priority: High.
 First reported 2013.
-Status: Partially adopted.75) - The MMU recommends that PJM pay uplift based on the offer at the lower of the actual unit output or the dispatch signal MW.
+Status: Partially adopted.74) - The MMU recommends that PJM pay uplift based on the offer at the lower of the actual unit output or the dispatch signal MW.
 (Priority: Medium.
-First reported Q1, 2018.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM develop and implement an accurate metric to define when a unit is following dispatch to determine eligibility to receive balancing operating reserve credits and for assessing generator deviations.
 (Priority: Medium.
-First reported Q1, 2018.
-Status: Not adopted.) - The MMU recommends that PJM eliminate the exemption for fast start resources (CTs and diesels) from the requirement to follow dispatch.
+First reported 2018.
+Status: Not adopted.)

+• The MMU recommends that PJM eliminate the exemption for fast start resources (CTs and diesels) from the requirement to follow dispatch.
 The performance of these resources should be evaluated in a manner consistent with all other resources (Priority: Medium.
-New recommendation.
+First reported 2018.
 Status: Not adopted.)